 Julia Granholm is working at the Health Research Association for a research position collecting data for a study about teen pregnancy prevention and STD rates in Los Angeles High Schools.

-Robin Hamilton lives in Beloit, WI. and works as the Assistant Director and Coordinator of Multicultural Initiatives at Beloit College.
+Robin Hamilton recently moved from Beloit, Wisconsin back to Los Angeles where she will be working towards her Ph.D. at UCLA.
+Before the move, she worked as the Assistant Director and Coordinator of Multicultural Initiatives at Beloit College.
 In her travels for work, she got a chance to see Shannon Sullivan and Christopher Pitcher in Chicago where they attend graduate school.
 She also advises the Kappa Alpha Theta chapter at the University of Wisconsin in Madison, where fellow swimming alumni Nancy Moore ‘09 and Michael Wade ‘09 live.